 The 1830s and 1840s saw parts of Banyule become a farming district earlier than most other parts of Melbourne.

-In the1840s and 1850s, wooded areas around Heidelberg and further north along the Plenty River were exploited by timber cutters.
-From the 1870's quarries operated in and around Heidelberg up until 1950s.
+In the 1840s and 1850s, wooded areas around Heidelberg and further north along the Plenty River were exploited by timber cutters.
+From the 1870s until the 1950s, quarries operated in and around Heidelberg.

 Suburban growth in Banyule was reasonably slow in the late 19th and early 20th centuries.
 Growth around this time was in the form of large country homes, and smaller stand-alone dwellings, where people were drawn to Banyule for its extant natural beauty.
-Private greening at this time was influenced by the Garden Suburb movement, and this can be seen across Banyule today in the suburbs associated with the Heidelberg to Eaglemont and Bundoora to Diamond Village to Army Barracks ridgelines.
+Private greening at this time was influenced by the Garden Suburb movement; this can be seen across Banyule today with the Heidelberg to Eaglemont and Bundoora to Diamond Village to Army Barracks ridgelines.

-Suburbia sprawled throughout Banyule from the late 1940s during the post-war housing boom, as this area saw the development of new affordable homes and large housing estates.
-Many of the houses were built as 'pre-fab' concrete, and early examples of these can be seen in West Heidelberg today.
-These are often large blocks, which would later present opportunities for infill development in the early 21st century.
+Suburbia sprawled throughout Banyule from the late 1940s during the post-war housing boom with the development of new affordable homes and large housing estates.
+Many of the houses were built as 'pre-fab' concrete; early examples of these can be seen in West Heidelberg today.
+These were often on large blocks, which would later present opportunities for infill development in the early 21st century.

 Despite significant interwar and post-war suburban growth, parts of Banyule had a strong drive for tree retention and naturalistic design for homes and gardens.
-This is evident throughout Heidelberg, and pockets of Montmorency and Rosanna today.
+This is evident throughout Heidelberg and pockets of Montmorency and Rosanna today.

-The history of the public urban forest can be seen in a rich collection of significant trees and street tree plantings, some from pre-European Banyule, some from early estates, and some significant to the 20th century.
-Remnant Scarred trees in what is now Eaglemont and Lower Plenty are surviving pieces of Wurundjeri Woi-wurrung heritage.
-Pines, conifers and oaks from Banyule's farming and grazing estate eras remain throughout
+The history of the public urban forest can be seen in a rich collection of significant trees and street tree plantings, some from pre-European Banyule, some from early estates and some from more recent plantings.

+Remnant scarred trees in what is now Eaglemont and Lower Plenty are surviving pieces of Wurundjeri Woiwurrung heritage.